thibaud200/light_novel/README.md

         - OUTPUT: link_novels.txt (as an exemple)
 The script "process_novel.py" needs a file that contains a list of URL for each novel you want
       - INPUT : link_novels.txt << the one created with the script scraper_liste.py of you don't want to create ir manualy
-           - reads each line(1 URL pre line) in the file provided an calls for each line in the file lightnovel-crawler in silent mode
+           - reads each line(1 URL per line) in the file provided than calls lightnovel-crawler in silent mode for each line in the file

       here are the details of parameters setting in the script
      ```bash